jcipriano/xmcloud-netlify-extension/details.md

-# View and install the sitecore-netlify-extension extension.
+# View and install the xmcloud-netlify-extension extension.